-- 9. Distinguish between poikilothermous and homoiothermous organisms. - 10.
-Define metagenesis with a suitable example. - 11.
-List the characteristic features of class Mammalia. - 12.
-How will you distinguish between male and female round worms? - 13.
-How the water vascular system of echinoderms is different from porifearans? - 14.
-What do you understand by the term 'indirect development'?
+- 10. Distinguish between poikilothermous and homoiothermous organisms. - 11.
+Define metagenesis with a suitable example. - 12.
+List the characteristic features of class Mammalia. - 13.
+How will you distinguish between male and female round worms? - 14.
+How the water vascular system of echinoderms is different from porifearans?